-- 1. Assessment quality: - We have four independent and temporally distinct measures to address this single learning outcome. - Students are exceeding or meeting all four measures for the learning outcome, - Our problem with the value of all of these assessments is the small sample size.
+- 1. Assessment quality: - We have three independent and temporally distinct measures to address this single learning outcome. - Students are exceeding or meeting all three measures for the learning outcome, - Our problem with the value of all of these assessments is the small sample size.
 This is particularly problematic with the CoAEMSP reports as we are dependent on the response of employers and graduates.
 Despite our diligent attempts, the number of respondents for these two reports remains low.
-Additionally because our class size is usually < 35 students, Measures #1 represent a small sample size as well. - In 2022, we plan to evaluate the results of 2017-2022 together in order to get a more complete assessment.
+Additionally because our class size is usually < 35 students, Measures #1 represent a small sample size as well. - In 2022 (, we plan to evaluate the results of 2017-2022 together in order to get a more complete assessment across that five-year period of our program.